mapariel/synology_VPN_gateway/README.md

 This script will be launched right after the container has been launched.
 It contains the modifications of the iptable (to make it a bridge), and at the end connects to the VPN.

-You can find explanations about those instructions at https://support.hidemyass.com/hc/en-us/articles/202721486-Using-Linux-Virtual-Machine-instead-of-a-router-for-VPN and at https://help.ubuntu.com/community/Internet/ConnectionSharing
+You can find explanations about those instructions at https://support.hidemyass.com/hc/en-us/articles/202721486-Using-Linux-Virtual-Machine-instead-of-a-router-for-VPN and at https://help.ubuntu.com/community/Internet/ConnectionSharing.
+To get more info about **/dev/net** device, visit https://www.kernel.org/doc/html/latest/networking/tuntap.html

 ```
 #!/bin/bash